ninth-dev/typescript-quickstart/04-prettier.md

 ## Recommended

-Setting up your editor to auto-format.....
+Setting up your editor to auto-format, this is just a recommedation and is optional.
+From experience I've found it to be quite useful!

 https://prettier.io/docs/en/editors.html